salakoayoola/legacy-teleprompter-web/README.md

 **Made with ☕ and a coalition of AI models in 2025**

-*Because sometimes the best solution to a modern problem is old-school code and a diverse AI think tank.*
+*Because sometimes all old-school problems need are old-school solutions, dressed as modern ingenuity.*